-We present an algorithm to create more realistic flow-routing surfaces by flooding depressions with mass-conserved surface 10 runoff.
-Depressions that are small or have large catchments become completely filled, allowing flow to cross them, whereas 13 larger depressions may be only partially filled and continue to be hydrologic sinks (Figure 1).
-FlowFill works by applying a 14 user-selected runoff depth across the landscape and moving water downslope.
-If a parcel of water encounters a depression, as 15 much of that parcel that can be contained by the depression before it overflows into an adjoining pixel is left behind (Callaghan, 2019).
-This enables users to perform flow-routing across a landscape whose level of hydrologic connectivity changes through
+We present an algorithm to create more realistic flow-routing surfaces by flooding depressions with mass-conserved surface runoff.
+Depressions that are small or have large catchments become completely filled, allowing flow to cross them, whereas larger depressions may be only partially filled and continue to be hydrologic sinks (Fig. 1).
+FlowFill works by applying a user-selected runoff depth across the landscape and moving water downslope.
+If a parcel of water encounters a depression, as much of that parcel as can be contained by the depression before it overflows into an adjoining pixel is